K correction

-I.E. the adjustment to the standard relationship between absolute and apparent magnitude required to correct for the redshift effect.
+That is, the adjustment to the standard relationship between absolute and apparent magnitude required to correct for the redshift effect.
 Here, DL is the luminosity distance measured in parsecs.

 The exact nature of the calculation that needs to be applied in order to perform a K correction depends upon the type of filter used to make the observation and the shape of the object's spectrum.
 If multi-color photometric measurements are available for a given object thus defining its spectral energy distribution (SED), K corrections then can be computed by fitting it against a theoretical or empirical SED template.
 It has been shown that K corrections in many frequently used broad-band filters for low-redshift galaxies can be precisely approximated using two-dimensional polynomials as functions of a redshift and one observed color.
 This approach is implemented in the K corrections calculator web-service.